vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 ---

 ## Quirks
-The react.js always has tried to deal with any quirks in non-destructive way.
+The react.js always has tried to deal with any quirks in non-invasive way.
 However, it is not possible sometimes.

 #### The browser limits the number of simultaneous connections